flame/blis/docs/BuildSystem.md

 ```
 $ ./configure <configname>
 ```
-where `<configname>` is the configuration sub-directory name you chose in [Step 1](BuildSystem#step-1-choose-a-framework-configuration) above.
+where `<configname>` is the configuration sub-directory name you chose in [Step 1](BuildSystem.md#step-1-choose-a-framework-configuration) above.
 If `<configname>` is not given, a helpful message is printed reminding you to explicit specify a configuration name along with a list of valid configuration families and their implied sub-configurations.
-For more information on sub-configurations and families, please see the [BLIS configuration guide](ConfigurationHowTo).
+For more information on sub-configurations and families, please see the BLIS [Configuration Guide](ConfigurationHowTo.md).

 Alternatively, `configure` can automatically select a configuration based on your hardware:
 ```